-Dr. Meghan Merciers is Coordinator of Woodwind Studies and Assistant Professor of Music at the University of North Alabama (UNA) with an applied focus in clarinet and saxophone.
-She has given numerous masterclasses throughout the United States and held performer and lecturer residencies at the Conservatoire de Musique de Courbevoie near Paris, and the Conservatoire de Limonest in Lyon, France.
-Prior to joining UNA in August 2013, Dr. Merciers taught at Albion College and the Flint School of Performing Arts in Michigan.
+Dr. Meghan Merciers is a native of Chattanooga, Tennessee, and a current resident of Florence, Alabama.
+She is Executive Director of the School of the Arts (SOTA) and Associate Professor of Music at the University of North Alabama (UNA) with an applied focus in clarinet.
+Dr. Merciers has a passion for education and interdisciplinary collaboration and believes these to be some of the most effective forms of arts advocacy.
+Dr. Merciers has given numerous masterclasses throughout the United States and held performer and lecturer residencies at the Conservatoire de Musique de Courbevoie near Paris, and the Conservatoire de Limonest in Lyon, France.
+Before joining UNA in August 2013, Dr. Merciers taught at Albion College and the Flint School of Performing Arts in Michigan.

 Dr. Merciers is principal clarinet of the Shoals Symphony Orchestra and regularly performs in the Tuscaloosa, Huntsville, and North Mississippi Symphony Orchestras.
 She is an active soloist and chamber musician and frequently performs recitals and lectures with her ensembles, Una Duo, Trio Leo, and Devil Sticks.
 Dr. Merciers has toured internationally with the French-American Chamber Orchestra in Lyon, France, for a multilingual adaptation of Bernstein’s West Side Story; in clarinet trio in Assisi, Italy, at the 2013 International Clarinet Association’s ClarinetFest; and performed and lectured at numerous state, regional, and national conferences.